taz77/drupal-sendgrid_integration/README.md

 HTML Email
 --------------------------------------------------------------------------------
 In order to send HTML email.
 Your installation of Drupal must generate an email with the proper headers.
-Sendgrid Integration modules looks for the content type of the email to be set to "text/html" in the header (i.e. "Content-Type"="text/html").
-A text version of the email is also sent at the same time.

-If the message does not have the content type set to "text/html" the message will be stripped of any tags and converted to text.

-We recommend using the module [HTMLmail](https://www.drupal.org/project/htmlmail) for HTML formatting of emails.
-This module allows for easy templating of emails and it sets the correct header on emails (text/html).
+We recommend using the module [Mimemail](https://www.drupal.org/project/mimemail) for HTML formatting of emails.

-We do not recommend MIMEmail module because it sets the content-type header of a message to "multipart/mixed" instead of strictly "text/html".
-In addition, the MIMEmail module attempts to template emails and include inline CSS that is not compatible with SendGrid template system.
-If you want to use MIMEmail, we suggest using the [SMTP module](https://www.drupal.org/project/smtp) and not this module.

-If you want to work on a solution for MIMEmail and contribute it back to the module, we gladly accept community contributions!
+NOTE: Please note that SendGrid Integration also adds a "per module" setting for\
+the mail formatter/sender below where the site default is defined.
+The formatter there needs to be changed to Mimemail.

 OPTIONAL
 --------------------------------------------------------------------------------